 Big difference.
 And it bugs me.
-Because it sends the message that "white is right."
+Because it sends the message that fairer-skinned is better.
 She is so stunning, but apparently Covergirl thought whiter was better.

 Lots of magazines and makeup companies have gotten flack for white washing their models.
 And they always say "Oh it's the lighting," or "We wanted to highlight the makeup."
 Bullshit.
-Why pick a Black/Latina/whatever model just so you can make her look White?
-What's the point, if you're not showing how your makeup really looks on a woman of color?
-Why not highlight her golden skin tone and gorgeous Columbian look?
-When you run an ad campaign that turns someone like Sofia Vergara into a whitey, it sends the wrong message.
+Why pick a Black/Latina/whatever model just so you can make her look pale?
+What's the point, if you're not showing how your makeup really looks on their natural skin tone?
+Why not highlight her skin tone and gorgeous look?
+When you run an ad campaign that turns someone like Sofia Vergara into a pasty chick, it sends the wrong message.

 I could go on and on about this.
 It reminds me of one of my best friends from grad school, who's from India.
 She has gorgeous dark skin, but in India, dark skin is associated with lower class.
 So my friend is always trying to stay out of the sun, and has even tried skin-lightening products.
 It's absolutely ridiculous.
 She's a beautiful girl and doesn't need that crap.
 And ads like the ones above just perpetuate this mindset.